 - 1 ½ lbs fresh plums pitted and sliced

-- 4 tbsp unsalted butter cut into small pieces
+- 4 tablespoon unsalted butter cut into small pieces

 - ½ cup raspberry jam or a blend

-- 1 tbsp Grand Marnier I use triple sec
+- 1 tablespoon Grand Marnier I use triple sec

 - Creme Fraiche for serving